ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Allows biometric login of the Registration Officer or Supervisor to the client application

 MOSIP supports single factor and multi factor login including iris and face capture.
-An admin config setting determines the mode of login.
+An admin configuration setting determines the mode of login.

-1. The registration officer or supervisor opts to login to Registration Client application
-   * System enables user to login by entering username, and submit iris and face photo.
+System allows user to provide their username, iris and face photo to login.
+The system validates the user’s provided details and logs in the user on successful validation.
-2. The user provides their username.
-3. The user scans any one iris through the iris capture device.
-4. The user then captures face photo using the face photo capture-device.
-5. On successful authentication, the system allows a user to log in.

 #### B. Temporarily lock the user account after five unsuccessful login attempts.
 1. The MOSIP system temporarily locks the user’s account in case he/she provides an invalid password for five times continuously to login.